Cloud-CV/EvalAI/docs/pull_request.md

 `git fetch upstream`
 `git rebase upstream/master`

-3. After rebasing, forcefully push the changes on your forked repository.
+3. After rebasing, push the changes on your forked repository.
 `git push origin branch_name`

-4. After pushing the code, create a pull request.
+4. After pushing the code, create a Pull Request.

-5. At the time of creation of pullrequest, create a comment with [these](https://help.github.com/articles/closing-issues-via-commit-messages/) keywords and also mention any mentor’s name for reviewing it.
+5. At the time of creation of Pull Request, create a comment with [these](https://help.github.com/articles/closing-issues-via-commit-messages/) keywords and also mention any maintainers name for reviewing it.

 **Note:**

 - If you find that there is some relevant content to be mentioned or any doubts to be asked, then also mention these things in the comment.
-- After the reviews from the mentor, fix the changes as suggested & push the code on the same branch after adding & committing.
+- After the reviews from the maintainer, fix the changes as suggested & push the code on the same branch after adding & committing.

-Once you complete the above steps, you have successfully created your a Pull Request to EvalAI.
+Once you complete the above steps, you have successfully created a Pull Request to EvalAI.